UniMath/agda-unimath/src/real-numbers/metric-space-of-real-numbers.lagda.md

 #### The limit of a Cauchy sequence is its limit in the metric space of real numbers

-TODO.
-To do this, we'll need positive real numbers, to show that embedded positive rational numbers are positive reals, and that addition (subtraction) of a positive real number is a strictly inflationary (deflationary) map.

 ```agda
 module _
   {l : Level} (x : cauchy-approximation-leq-ℝ l)